-Behaviour Policy 2023-2024
+Behaviour Policy

 Approved by Chair of Governors

-MORatia

-Date of Approval News make at 2002

-Date of Approval November 2023
+Date of Approval November 2024

-Date of review October 2024
+Date of review October 2025

-Christ the King Catholic Voluntary Academy Behaviour Policy 2023-24
+Christ the King Catholic Voluntary Academy Behaviour Policy 2024

 1: Our Mission and Values

 'Christ the King welcomes everyone in our community as we share the joys of our Faith.
 We worship, learn and play together in the love of Jesus, helping one another to develop the talents given to us by God.'